Child Abuse Prevention

 Internet Crimes Against Children Task Force Program (ICAC program) helps state and local law enforcement agencies develop an effective response to technology-facilitated child sexual exploitation and Internet crimes against children.
 The ICAC program is a national network of 61 coordinated task forces representing over 4,500 federal, state, and local law enforcement and prosecutorial agencies.

 National Center for Missing & Exploited Children (NCMEC) is an information clearinghouse and national resource center on issues related to victims, missing and exploited children and operates a national toll-free hotline.
-In 2018 there were 18.4 million reports to NCMEC's CyberTipline and 1,600 attempted abductions, according to NCMEC's website.
+There were 18.4 million reports to NCMEC's CyberTipline in 2018 and there were 1,300 attempted abductions in 2019, according to NCMEC's website.

 OJJDP Training and Technical Assistance

 OJJDP provides training and technical assistance to professionals involved in investigating, prosecuting, and treating child abuse.
-In 2018, OJJDP awarded $10.6 million to the National Court Appointed Special Advocate Association through the OJJDP FY 18 Court-Appointed Special Advocates (CASA) Membership and Accreditation Program and Training and Technical Assistance.
+In 2019, OJJDP awarded $10.7 million to the National Court Appointed Special Advocate Association through the OJJDP FY 19 Court Appointed Special Advocates (CASA) Membership and Accreditation Program and Training and Technical Assistance project.
 This program ensures that CASA volunteers are available to represent abused and neglected children and that they receive high-quality representation in dependency court hearings.